 If trapping isn’t your cup of tea, don’t worry.
 Sweeney’s® offers alternative products to control moles in your lawn, including a wide range of effective mole poisons and repellents.

 The key to successfully catching moles is to make sure the traps are placed in active tunnels or mounds.
 To locate an active tunnel, flatten the tunnels by walking on them and then wait a day.
 If the tunnel rises up, it’s active.
 This is where the trap should be placed.

-For quick results, more than 3-5 traps should be used per acre.
-It is important to check each trap once or twice a day.
-When used correctly, a trap can produce a catch within 48 hours.
+Controlling moles with Sweeney’s® or Victor® mole traps can be done at any time of year but generally is most effective during the spring and fall.
+For best results, use at least three to five traps per acre.
+It is important to check each trap once or twice every day.
+When used correctly, a trap can quickly produce a catch.